 Last time, in Lesson 1 I told you that this course will be all about getting 300 readers to each blog article you write.
 I also made a promise that all of this will be highly actionable.
 The first lesson was the only one that was all talk.

 This new lesson is ALL Action.

-You most probably already have a twitter account set up, a facebook account, a linkedIn account and a google+ account.
+You most probably already have a Twitter account set up, a Facebook account, and a LinkedIn account.
 These are all must-haves if you want to start getting traffic from social media (for free).

 I am not going to show you how to get those, because you probably already have them.
 Also, there already exists a LOT of documentation on how to get those up and running.